asgharibraheembaloch/github-slideshow/_posts/0000-01-02-asgharibraheembaloch.md

 title: "Welcome to our second slide!"
 ---
 # add title and layout to our site
-> this table descirbes layout and title for purposed posts in yout site
+> this table descirbes layout and title for purposed posts in your site